 Today, every HTTP/1.1-compliant proxy and server should support pipelining, though many have limitations in practice: a significant reason no modern browser activates this feature by default.

 Unless you have a very specific immediate need, don't use this deprecated technique; switch to HTTP/2 instead.
-In HTTP/2, domain sharding is no more useful: the HTTP/2 connection is able to handle parallel unprioritized requests very well.
+In HTTP/2, domain sharding is no longer useful: the HTTP/2 connection is able to handle parallel unprioritized requests very well.
 Domain sharding is even detrimental to performance.
-Most HTTP/2 implementation use a technique called connection coalescing to revert eventual domain sharding.
+Most HTTP/2 implementations use a technique called connection coalescing to revert eventual domain sharding.

 As an HTTP/1.x connection is serializing requests, even without any ordering, it can't be optimal without large enough available bandwidth.
 As a solution, browsers open several connections to each domain, sending parallel requests.
 Default was once 2 to 3 connections, but this has now increased to a more common use of 6 parallel connections.
 There is a risk of triggering DoS protection on the server side if attempting more than this number.